-Say what you will about turkey or ham, in our hearts, the star of any holiday feast is mashed potatoes!
-Check out these tips to make sure your potatoes come out fluffy, the quickest way to chop potatoes, and even how to make mashed potatoes without milk.
+Say what you will about turkey or ham—in our hearts, the star of any holiday feast is mashed potatoes!
+Check out these tips for making the fluffiest pototoes, chopping potatoes quickly, and cooking mashed potatoes without milk.

 The Quickest Way to Chop Potatoes